-By utilizing a loose lugnut indicator like CHECKPOINT, you will be able to quickly and easily check the torque of your lugnuts – keeping your wheels on tight, your bus on the road, and your precious cargo safe.
+By utilizing CHECKPOINT, you will be able to quickly and easily check the torque of your lugnuts – keeping your wheels on tight, your bus on the road, and your precious cargo safe.

 Ultimately, the importance of keeping those on your school bus safety is paramount.
 But the challenge of decreasing maintenance budgets can make where you invest a difficult decision.